-Non-completion of HSC internal assessment: principals must warn students
+Non-completion of HSC school-based assessment: principals must warn students

-If it appears that a student is at risk of not meeting the internal assessment requirements in a course, a warning must be given.
+If it appears that a student is at risk of not meeting the school-based assessment requirements in a course, a warning must be given.

 The principal must: